 Municipalities factor out the effect of the overall increase or decrease in assessments when calculating property taxes.
 There isn’t a taxation 'win' in years with assessment increases, nor do we have a budget crisis in years with reduced values.
 This process also allows property owners to more accurately manage their budgets.
 Any increase required to cover the City’s budgetary needs is added to what was collected last year.
 The total amount to be collected is then used to arrive at property tax rates for the year.

-Properties that change in value by the same percentage up or down as the average property (2017 residential values in the Chilliwack area increased by about 28% from 2016) will experience a tax increase at the Council-approved overall budget increase.
-Properties that increase or decrease in value by more or less than the average will experiences changes in their taxes that are more or less than the average increase.
+Properties that change in value by the same percentage up or down as the average property (2024 residential values in the Chilliwack area decreased by about 5% from 2023) will experience a tax increase at the Council-approved overall budget increase.
+Properties that increase or decrease in value by more or less than the average will experience changes in their taxes that are more or less than the average increase.